MicrosoftDocs/win32/desktop-src/cossdk/locating-partitions-during-activation.md

 COM+ selects the partition for component activation based on how the calling program activates the component.

 There are three different actions that COM+ can take when selecting a partition for component activation.
-The action taken depends on how the calling program instantiates the object—that is, whether the function call includes a partition moniker, which consists of a partition ID and a CLSID, or includes a CLSID only.
+The action taken depends on how the calling program instantiates the object that is, whether the function call includes a partition moniker, which consists of a partition ID and a CLSID, or includes a CLSID only.

 The following table shows the various actions that COM+ can take, in order of precedence, to locate a partition.